Government of Brunei

-The Government of Brunei is the union government created by the constitution of Brunei where by the Sultan of Brunei is both head of state and head of government (Prime Minister of Brunei).
+The Government of Brunei Darussalam is the real government created by the constitution of Brunei whereby the Sultan of Brunei is both head of state and head of government (Prime Minister of Brunei).
 Executive power is exercised by the government.
-Brunei has a legislative council with 36 appointed members, that only has consultative tasks.
-Under Brunei's 1959 constitution, Hassanal Bolkiah is the head of state with full executive authority, including emergency powers since 1962.
-The Sultan's role is enshrined in the national philosophy known as "Melayu Islam Beraja" (MIB), or Malay Islamic Monarchy.
-The country has been under hypothetical martial law since a rebellion occurred in the early 1960s and was put down by British troops from Singapore.
-The Seat of the Government is located in Bandar Seri Begawan, Brunei.
+Brunei Darussalam (frequently abbreviated to Brunei for brevity) has a legislative council with 36 appointed members, that only has consultative tasks.
+Under Brunei's 1959 constitution, Sultan Hassanal Bolkiah is the head of state with full executive authority, including emergency powers since 1962.
+The Sultan's role is enshrined in the national philosophy known as 'Melayu Islam Beraja' (MIB), or Malay Islamic Monarchy.
+The country has been under hypothetical martial law since a rebellion occurred in the early 1960s, and was put down by British forces based in Singapore.
+The Seat of the Government is located in Bandar Seri Begawan, the capital city of Brunei.

 Ministers and departments

 The Deputy Menteri Besar (Chief Minister) assists the chief executive officer, who is known as the Menteri Besar.
 The state secretary, the attorney general, and the state financial officer are the three senior critical officials.
 The state financial officer is in charge of the treasury, the attorney general is in charge of the Criminal Prosecution Department, and the state secretary oversees all administrative matters with the assistance of an assistant state secretary.
 The heads of the state departments oversee the other departments, and they are required to confer with the state secretary prior to carrying out any projects or proposals.
 This holds true for the district as well.

 Each state department has a branch in a district, and these branches report to the head of the department in charge at the department headquarters.
 The relevant district officers will function in this capacity in districts without such branches.
 The penghulus, ketua kampongs and assistant district officers themselves report to the District Officers.